Orsu

-Orsu is a local government area (LGA) and tribe in the Imo State of Nigeria.
+Orsu is a local government area (LGA) in the Imo State of Nigeria.
 Orsu is also the name of the dialect of this people.
-They are an Igbo sub-group located west of Orlu, north of Oguta and in the general areas around Oru East, Oru West, Ihiala, Nnewi south and Oguta LGAs.
+They are an Igbo people located west of Orlu, north of Oguta and in the general areas around Oru East, Oru West, Ihiala, Nnewi south and Oguta LGAs.
 Orsu LGA is made up of several autonomous communities including Ihitenansa, Amaruru, Amazu, Amaebu, Amannachi, Awo-Idemili, Asaa Ubirielem, Eziawa, Umuhu Okabia, Orsu Ihiteukwa, Okwu Ufuruaku, Okwu Amaraihe, and Okwu Etiti.

 The estimated total population of Orsu LGA is 194,223 with the area mostly inhabited by people from the Igbo ethnic group.
 The Igbo language is commonly spoken in the LGA while the religion of Christianity is widely practiced in the LGA.
 Popular festivals in Orsu LGA include the Iri ji festival.
 Ofeke day celebrations are a yearly celebration held every 1 January and brings visitors to watch the Masquerades.
 Prominent traditional rulers in the LGA include the: